zemoga/ui-test/README.md

 # UI candidates test v2.0

+Note: If time is a constraint, try to resolve what you consider is the most valuable of the excercise.
+It is better to focus efforts and show your work quality in a portion of the excercise that solving everything with poor quality.
+In such case, please describe how you would handle the parts of the excercise that you cannot deliver by relying on a Readme.md file.

 This exercise will be made outside Zemoga and delivered between the next 3 days that follows this test.

 PNG Comp: